Why should I choose Canadian Film Lab?

 Our expected maximum turnaround for both colour and black and white film is 7 – 10 working days* from the date you complete payment on your order – we are NEVER late, so when we receive your order we’ll provide you with a scan delivery date which will be met or bettered.
 This is for any number of rolls, though for very large orders (60 rolls and over) turnaround time will be extended a little (if you wish, please drop us a quick line in advance and we can confirm your scan turnaround time).
 We will email you with a link to download them as soon as they’re ready.

 *Working days at the lab are Monday to Friday excluding statutory holidays and other occasional holidays, which will be posted in advance on our Facebook business page.
 At quieter times in the season turnaround is routinely much quicker than the times shown above.
-In periods of exceptional demand during peak season turnaround time may exceed that shown above; however we will always provide a date by which you can expect your scans when we receive your film.
+In periods of extremely high demand turnaround time may exceed that shown above; however we will always provide a date by which you can expect your scans when we receive your film.

 I need my scans back even quicker…is there a way?